Luce Irigaray: Philosophy

 Some of Irigaray's books written in her lyrical mode are imaginary dialogues with significant contributors to Western philosophy, such as Nietzsche and Heidegger.
-However, Irigaray also writes a significant body of work on Hegel, Descartes, Plato, Aristotle and Levinas, Spinoza, as well as Merleau-Ponty.
+However, Irigaray also writes a significant body of work on Hegel, Descartes, Plato, Aristotle and Emmanuel Levinas, Spinoza, as well as Merleau-Ponty.
 Her academic work is largely influenced by a wide range of philosophers and cannot be limited to one approach.

 Language

-She continued to conduct empirical studies about language in a variety of settings, researching the differences between the way men and women speak.
+She continued to conduct empirical studies about language researching the differences between the way men and women speak.
 This focus on sexual difference is the key characteristic of Irigaray's oeuvre, since she is seeking to provide a site from which a feminine language can eventuate.
 Through her research, Irigaray discovered a correlation between the suppression of female thought in the Western world and language of men and women.
 She concluded that there are gendered language patterns that denote dominance in men and subjectivity in women.